Mold Removal in Ghent, WV West Virginia 25843

 • Pregnant Women

-5. Recently Flood Event.
-The spores need water to grow, so the recent leak, flood, or sewer back-up could have triggered the appropriate water activity to support mold growth.
+5. Recent Water Event.
+The spores need water to grow and, therefore, the recent leak, flood, or sewer back-up could have triggered the appropriate water activity needed to support mold growth.

-If you observe any of these symptoms, call now for a comprehensive mold inspection.
-Certified and comprehensive testing is readily available.
-If you have any problem, professionals can find it and fix it.
+If you notice any of these signs, call now for a comprehensive mold inspection.
+The certification and comprehensive testing is readily available.
+If you have any problem, professionals can find it and solve it.

 Superior Mold Removal